sebastianvillanoy/Challenge-16/README.md

 # Summary

 <p>
+There is insufficient evidence to support the claim that Amazon Vine members exhibit a positive bias towards favourable product reviews.

-Comparing the proportions of five star ratings alone between Vine and non-Vine members, it can be observed that Vine members are not biased towards giving 5 star ratings specifically.
-In fact, the data indicates that a larger proportion of non-Vine members wrote 5 star product reviews relative to Vine members.
+Although the proportion of four star reviews among Amazon Vine members exceeded that of non-Vine members at 42.55% and 15.93% respectively, the same positive bias was not observed when comparing the proportion of 5 star ratings between the two groups.
+In fact, the data indicated that a larger proportion of non-Vine members wrote five star product reviews relative to Vine members at 51.81% and 31.91% respectively.

-However, if we compare the proportion of reviews higher than 3 stars between Vine and non-Vine members, we can see that 74.46% of the Vine members gave at least a 4 star rating while only 67.74% of the non-Vine members have done the same.

-We can also see the the bias of Vine members towards positive reviews when we compare the the proportions of four star ratings between Vine and non-Vine members.
-Results indicate that while 42.55% of the Vine members gave four star ratings, only 15.93% of the non-Vine members rated products similary in the absence of incentives.

-In conclusion, Amazon Vine program members are positively biased towards rating the products they are paid to review.

-Further statictical analysis can be used to support this claim by performing hypothesis tests on the difference in proportions of diffferent ratings from 2 independent samples.
+To support these results, several hypothesis tests on the difference in proportions of diffferent ratings from vine and non-vine reviews were performed.
+The following tests are outlined below followed by a summary of their resulting p values.
 </p>

 ```
 # Hypothesis Testing on the Difference of Two Proportions of 5 Star Rated Reviews from 2 Independent Populations (Paid and Unpaid)